amandoabreu/amandoabreu.github.io/_posts/2018-11-09-the-biggest-problem-with-tdd.markdown

 So we have:

 - An application that creates business value(A1)
-- An application that tests A1(A2).
+- An application that tests the implementation of A1(A2)*.

 ## Biggest TDDaaR assumptions